 In connection with this definition of form we would add that there exists a philosophical link between Daedalus Gallery and The Leo Marchutz School of Art, in Aix-en-Provence.
 Both the gallery and the school hold to the conviction that there is a common language of art which is at once traditional and modern.
 It is both because the integrity of form is not an option in art, it is a defining principle, and is therefore timeless.

-Jacqueline Carcagno work will be represented at
+Jacqueline Carcagno work is in display at

 REYNOLDS SQUARE FINE ART GALLERY

 31 ABERCORN ST. SAVANNAH, GA 31401 TEL 912 236 9797

 Daedalus Gallery 2005-2018 We Ship within US and Canada Call for details - 1- 912 398 5292